Correlated Diffusion Imaging: A Breakthrough in Detecting COVID-19 Effects on the Human Brain

 According to Wong, many people assume that COVID-19 only affects the lungs.
 “However, our new MRI method is very good at identifying changes in the brain.
 COVID-19 changes the white matter,” says the researcher.
 He originally developed CDI to better detect cancer.
 The technique better represents the differences in the way water molecules move in tissue.
 For this purpose, MRI signals are recorded at different pulse strengths and timings and mixed together.

-Researchers at the Rotman Research Institute, who specialize in studying how the brain works, hypothesized that Wong’s invention could also be used to identify changes in the mind.
+Researchers at the Rotman Research Institute, who specialize in studying how the brain works, hypothesized that Wong’s invention might also be used to identify changes in the mind.
 Frontal lobe white matter CDI images show less restricted distribution of water molecules in COVID-19 patients.
 At the same time, those affected have a more restricted distribution in the cerebellum.
 Wong Nach, these two areas of the brain respond differently to COVID-19.
 The cerebellum is likely to be more susceptible to infection.
 The current study also confirms the theory that COVID-19 leads to changes in the brain.

 CDI also in other diseases